 - 1/2 tablespoon agave nectar

-As a personal preference, I use frozen berries, but if you use fresh, you might add an ice cube or two, depending on the consistency you prefer.
-Blend in a blender or magic bullet until smooth.
+As a personal preference, I use frozen berries.
+If you use fresh, you might add an ice cube or two, depending on your preferred consistency.
+Next, blend it all in a blender until smooth.
 Drink promptly.

-If you are experiencing symptoms of Interstitial Cystitis, just know you are not alone in your personal journey.
-Stay tuned to our blog for more posts, including my own experience and input on Interstitial Cystitis.
+If you are experiencing symptoms of interstitial cystitis, just know you are not alone in your personal journey.
+Stay tuned to the 180 Medical blog for more posts about interstitial cystitis, bladder health, catheter news, and more.